 The file grdemol is compiled for the medium memory model and then linked with graphp.obj and phapi.lib to generate grdemol.exe which is to be used with Phar Lap's 286 DOS Extender.
 The "lp" option indicates that an OS/2 format executable is to be created.
 The file graphp.obj in the directory "\WATCOM\LIB286\OS2" contains special initialization code for Phar Lap's 286 DOS Extender.
 The file phapi.lib is part of the Phar Lap 286 DOS Extender package.
-The LIBOS2 environment variable must include the location of the OS/2 libraries and the LIB environment variable must include the location of the DOS libraries (in order to locate graph.lib).
+The LIBOS2 environment variable must include the location of the OS/2 libraries and the LIB environment variable must include the location of the OS/2 libraries.lib.
 The LIBOS2 environment variable must also include the location of the OS/2 file doscalls.lib which is usually "C:\OS2".